chelsbrammer/streaming-01-getting-started/README.md

 1. Use your VS Code terminal window from above or open a new terminal window (View / Terminal) in VS Code.

-Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.

 ```shell
 python util_about.py
 ```

-✔️ Make sure your script runs successfully.
-If not, post your screenshots and the text of the error message in the discussion.
-This script must run successfully before continuing.
----

 ## Explore & Execute Project Scripts